JennEYoon/datasciY/README.md

 # datasciY
 Repository for http://datasciY.com program files.
-Most of the programs in this repository uses Python 3.6.
+The main language for this repository is Python 3.6.
 Other Data Science python libraries: numpy, pandas, matplotlib, scipy, sklearn.

 ## Projects